 We recently sponsored a survey with Vanson Bourne, which revealed that 44.6 percent of the 100 Australian respondents already have their infrastructure in the public cloud.
 While 59 percent felt totally confident that their organisation’s move to the public cloud was secure, almost all report that additional security solutions are needed.
 Meanwhile, 64 percent state that security concerns restrict their organisation’s migration to the public cloud.

 It’s worthwhile taking a step back and looking at your cloud security requirements moving forward before continuing to implement the same security tools in an entirely different environment.
 Find out if the firewall, for example, integrates with the cloud fabric, provides a full-featured API, or if the pricing aligns with current cloud consumption models.
 Ultimately, it’s about having the right tool for the job.

 Next-generation firewalls are purpose-built for data center architectures (on-premise) where everything is tightly coupled and traffic flows through firewalls that scale vertically.
 However, public cloud best practices dictate building loosely coupled architectures that scale out horizontally (elastic).

 It’s critical to understand the cloud environment that your applications will be deployed in, and the native services that the infrastructure-as-a-service (IaaS) provider offers to achieve security control coverage.
 Then, you can instrument in your required controls that leverage the provider’s deployment best practices.

-This doesn’t necessarily mean bringing in legacy data centre architectures and tools, which tend to be ‘anti-patterns’ in the cloud.
-Perimeter-based firewall architectures are highly effective in a data centre, for example, but can become sources of friction when deployed in the public cloud.
+This doesn’t necessarily mean bringing in legacy data center architectures and tools, which tend to be ‘anti-patterns’ in the cloud.
+Perimeter-based firewall architectures are highly effective in a data center, for example, but can become sources of friction when deployed in the public cloud.